 The Quiet Time with Transcendental Meditation programme in education

-On the 4th of December starting from 09:00 am, the Final conference of the FRIENDS project will be held at the Sky Room 1 of the Royal Library of Belgium – Brussels.
-It will be a unique moment during which the FRIENDS consortium will share with school communities, experts, and other stakeholders of the social inclusion and education field the main results and the experiences of the project.
+On December 4th 2019, the Final Conference of the FRIENDS project was held in Sky Room 1 of the Royal Library of Belgium in Brussels.
+It was a unique moment during which the FRIENDS consortium shared with school communities, experts, and other stakeholders in the social inclusion and education field the main results and experiences of the project.